 8 Tips to Help You Receive the Most Out of Massage

 Let's be real - massage is kind of expensive.
 I completely understand the reluctance to spend $50-$100 in a single hour, especially in these truly tough times.
 It's easy to think of other things to spend that money on but in further contemplation, you may realize like I did, that there's no better investment than your physical and mental health.
-I also hope that by keeping my rates low, I can serve a diverse population and help those in need.

 When I began receiving regular massage about ten years ago, I did so because of how much I worked my body in other activities.
 It quickly became an easy decision for me to reserve some cash for my massage fund over other expenses.
 Over the years, I have learned ways to maximize the massage experience through self care.
 My first blog is in the interest of helping you do the same and maybe even think of these tips as daily, in-between-massage maintenance.